-Example 2.3.5 Consider the graph G shown to the left in Figure 1 with an associated matching M. If we compute an APS tree using Algorithm 2.3.3 starting at the top vertex, we may get the tree T in the middle of the figure.
-This tree does not satisfy the second assumption of Proposition 2.3.4.
+Example 1.3.7 Consider the graph G shown to the left in Figure 4 with an associated matching M and an M-uncovered vertex u (shown on the top of the figure).
+If we compute an APS-tree using Algorithm 1.3.3 starting at u, we may get the tree T in the middle of the figure.
+This tree does not satisfy the second assumption of Proposition 1.3.6.
 Moreover, the matching number of $\alpha'(G)$ is 3.
 An augmenting path is shown to the right.